maxlam96/maxlam96/README.md

 # Hello, I'm [Your Name] 👋

-I'm a dedicated **System Administrator** and **DevOps Engineer** with a deep passion for optimizing infrastructure, automating processes, and enhancing system reliability.
+I'm a dedicated **DevOps** with a deep passion for optimizing infrastructure, automating processes, and enhancing system reliability.
 With a focus on modern technologies and practices, I am committed to delivering high-quality solutions and driving continuous improvement.

 ## 🌟 About Me